Rexboy909/ADV_Programming_G2/README.md

 * Jerry Yang:create some needed pictures, and help complete the task
 # Weather App:
 ### Our group decided to create a weather app using mostly Python and some extensions that allow us to create GUI's and we are using the API from NOAA to get weather data based on your location.
+# How to run the weather app:
+## Just run the Install shell file by using "sh Install.sh" in the terminal, it should install all the dependencies

 ## [Class diagram]()